sez11a/liferay-docs/userGuide/en/chapters/14-installation-and-setup.markdown

 -   Use your application server's mail session.
 -   Use the built-in mail session.

 To use your application server's mail session, you must create it in your application server and it should point to your mail server.
 Once you've done that, you're ready to point Liferay to it.
-You can do this through the configuration file or through Liferay's control panel after it's been installed.
+You can do this through the configuration file or through Liferay's Control Panel after it's been installed.

 Let's look next at this configuration file and, if you're choosing not to use the setup wizard, show you how to get Liferay connected to your database and your mail server.